 Defining the target audience

 Before jumping into any marketing activity for promoting your content and platform, the first step is to learn who your audience is.
-The more you know about them, the more clear the overall content strategy will be, and the more successful your marketing will be.
+The more you know about them, the more apparent the overall content strategy will be, and your marketing will be more successful.
 After all, you can only gain more viewers and achieve increased engagement if you know your audience by heart.

 For the most punctual definition of your target audience, you need to answer the following questions: